Vidhate/us-healthcare-vis/CONTEXT.md

 **Your immediate goal is:** Add the 10 Level 1 categories to the children array of the root node in `data/healthcare-spending-2023.json`

+**Visualization goal:** Build interactive Sankey diagram (Category-First, Click-to-Isolate, Desktop)

 **You have all the tools you need:**
 1. Schema in `src/types.ts` shows exact structure
 2. Validation script in `scripts/validate-data.js` will check your work
 3. Research documents (in chat history) have data for 3 categories ready to use
-4. This file (CONTEXT.md) explains the full vision
+4. This file (CONTEXT.md) explains the full vision including Sankey strategy

 **Start by:**
 1. Reading the current JSON file to see root structure